MisaelMvM/Near_App_Mobile/README.md

 ### Getting Started

-- Clone this repository.  `git clone https://github.com/MisaelMvM/cssTrainig`
+- Clone this repository.  `git clone https://github.com/MisaelMvM/near_app_mobile`
-- Go inside of your new folder.  `cd Near_App_Mobile`
+- Go inside of your new folder.  `cd near_app_mobile`
 - Install the node modules.  `npm install`
 - Initialize the server.  `npm start`
 - Switch  to the mobile mode in the device toggle of your browser.